Fresno State Bulldogs men's basketball: NCAA Division I

+NCAA Division II

+The Bulldogs appeared in seven NCAA Division II men's basketball tournaments, where they had a combined record of 8-8.

 National Invitation Tournament results

 The Bulldogs have appeared in ten National Invitation Tournaments, with a combined record of 14–10; they were champions in 1983.

 College Basketball Invitational results

 The Bulldogs have appeared in one College Basketball Invitational, with a record of 4–2.

 The Basketball Classic results

 The Bulldogs have appeared in The Basketball Classic one time.
 Their record is 4–0, and they won the Championship in 2022.